MrSmith33/nihlang/doc/vm_memory.md

 Open questions:
 1. Should we allow static memory to contain uninitialized bytes?
+   A. I think yes, considering that data can contain uninitialized padding.
+      Those bytes should become zeroes in the executable.
 2. Is it better to store a relocation hashmap per allocation or per memory?
+   A. It may be even better to just use an array, to simplify implementation.
 3. Should a store of a register to memory be an error, when register contains a pointer and store size != ptr size? (yes)
 4. Should we have a load_ptr/store_ptr instructions?
+   A. Probably not.
+Not sure if frontend knows in all cases if the value contains pointer or not.
 5. Should we have 2 kinds of registers?
    One for non-pointer data
    One for shadow pointers